seiyria/drakkar/_other/misc-facts.md

 * Charisma is used to determine how effective paid skill training is.

 * Different weapons carry different hide penalties.
 If you're holding a halberd, you're more likely to be seen than if you're holding a dagger.

+* Strength affects how well you hit enemies.

+* Agility affects how well you dodge enemies.